KitScan is a local, web-based security scanner for source code projects.

 Notes on accuracy

-KitScan uses deterministic static analysis rules and heuristics.
+KitScan uses deterministic static analysis rules, heuristics, and a live CVE database lookup.
 It is meant for fast scanning and fixes, but it is not a complete replacement for manual review, runtime testing, or a full penetration test.

 Use it as a practical security tool, not a final security guarantee.